OpenZeppelin/rust-contracts-stylus/README.md

 ## Usage

-Currently, the library has not been yet published to `crates.io` and this will be the case until we reach a more stable.
+The library has not been published yet to `crates.io`, and this will be the case until we reach a stable version.
 However, one can [specify a git dependency] in a `Cargo.toml`, like so:

 ```toml
 [dependencies]